Scrooged (1988) / Comedy-Fantasy

 One other nitpick: If Murray is 4 years old as stated in 1955 during the first Christmas Past scene, then he has to be 17 in the Christmas Past scene in 1968.
 Seems a terrible decision to have Murray and Allen in the roles of themselves as teenagers as both are obviously well into their 30s.

 Of course, anyone who knows the Dickens story will know that Frank eventually will have a change of heart and come to be the most obnoxious pro-Christmas proponent ever witnessed.
-The problem with the attempt from a storytelling standpoint is that, throughout, Frank remains mostly unwavering, even if he is slightly moved, by it all until he witnesses his own funeral.
+The problem with the attempt from a storytelling standpoint is that, throughout, Frank remains mostly unwavering by it all -- until he witnesses his own funeral.
 Even the staunchest and most cruel of people might decide to change their tune if their current ways means imminent death, so in the end, it can be viewed as Frank continuing to be defiantly narcissistic even through philanthropy by only changing because of what it will do to him, and not what it might mean to those around him.

 The best comedic aspect fo the film is its satirization of the network television programming around Christmas time, as Lee Majors ('The Six-Million Dollar Man') wields an AK-47 to take down some baddies at the North Pole in one movie, while singer Robert Goulet croons whole canoeing down a Louisiana swamp during a Cajun Christmas special.
 Murray does get in a few laughs himself, particularly when he starts seeing and reacting to things others can't, such as a waiter serving a baked Alaska that Murray thinks has caught on fire and douses him with a pail of water.
 The punch line, "I thought you were Richard Pryor", is an example of this movie's dated humor.
 (If you didn't get it, actor/comedian Pryor had caught on fire in 1980 during a cocaine freebasing incident involving 151-proof rum -- something Donner surely remembers having worked with him in 1983's The Toy).
 Murray's singing of the line, "Feed me, Seymour!" is a reference to his previous film, Little Shop of Horrors, and makes no sense within the context of this film.